CaesarRapose/Quiz-app/README.md

+⚠️ IMPORTANT: This is NOT an open-source repository.

+The source code is publicly visible for transparency and demonstration purposes only.
+You are NOT allowed to use, copy, modify, distribute, or reuse any part of this code.

+All rights are reserved by the author.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.